 In September 2017, the court began a review of its civil docket reporting software and its filing compliance practices.
 During this assessment, a database error caused by file corruption during a 2008 software transfer was discovered.
-Discovering and correcting this error has prevented over 1,000 cases from wrongly being included in pending case totals.
-Following this review, the court implemented a new procedure for docketing Rule 41(e) notices on pending cases.
-The court also created a new reporting format that eliminates the duplication of Rule 41 (e) notices for cases that have multiple attorneys.
-This streamlines the Rule 41(e) process each month thus eliminating the need for court staff to issue redundant notices or reviewing each report to determine if it is a duplicate.
+Discovering and correcting this error has prevented over 1,000 cases from wrongly being included in real time data entry.
+The revision made the scheduling process more efficient by reducing the time required to complete the event.